Pedococcus dokdonensis

 Pedococcus dokdonensis is a species of Gram positive, strictly aerobic, non-motile, non-endosporeforming bacterium.
 The species was initially isolated from soil from the Liancourt Rocks, South Korea.
-The species was first described in 2008, and its name refers to Korean name (Dokdo) for the disputed Liancourt Rocks.
+The species was first described in 2008, and its name describes the species as coming from Dokdo (Korean name for the disputed Liancourt Rocks).

 The optimum growth temperature for P. dokdonensis is 30 °C and can grow in the 10-36 °C range.
 The optimum pH is 6.5-7.5, and can grow in pH 5.0-8.5.